sourceduty/Computational_Programming/README.md

 > Alex: "*This is an original computational theory framework and a new subject created for further research.*"

+> "*I'm 99% certain that Computational Programming is a brand new subject and it could be taught in universities.*"

 #
 ### Related Links